clavelm/docker-compose-duplicati-haproxy-conf/README.md

 Stop and remove with "docker-compose down".

-I have bwdata and duplicati folders added in docker-compose.yml so duplicati can see them for backup, bwdata is used by Bitwarden.
+I have bwdata and duplicati folders added in docker-compose.yml so duplicati can see them for backup, bwdata is used by Bitwarden https://help.bitwarden.com/hosting/.